Embedding Twitch in Your Website

 Embedded Experiences Requirements

-Your use of any Twitch embeddable experience must comply with the requirements below and the Twitch Developer Services Agreement.
+The use of any Twitch embeddable experience must comply with the requirements below and the Twitch Developer Services Agreement.
 Twitch may revoke embed usage for domains that are not in compliance.
 Twitch reserves the right to revoke your ability to use our embeddable experiences, for any reason, at any time.

 1.1 Domains that use Twitch embeds must use SSL certificates.